 What is a Joint?

 A joint is probably one of the most popular ways to smoke marijuana.
 They are small, cigarette-sized rolls that can contain any strain of cannabis.
 You can either buy your own weed, rolling papers, and filters to make them yourself, or you can purchase pre-rolls that are ready to smoke.
-Of course, you will also need your own grinder to break up the marijuana to place in the rolling paper if you choose to roll them yourself.
+Of course, you will also need your own grinder to break up the marijuana to place in the rolling paper if you

 The contents that make up a joint are strictly marijuana.
-Joints can contain any strain of marijuana you prefer, whether it’s an Indica, Sativa, or a hybrid.
-The important information here is that it is only cannabis that makes up the contents of a joint.
-One other important part of a joint is the crutch.
+Joints can contain any strain of marijuana you prefer, whether it’s

 A crutch (sometimes called a filter) is often used in a joint to add support.
 If a joint does not have a filter, it can be flimsy and difficult to smoke.
 Using a crutch in the mouthpiece of a joint will make it easier to smoke more of the joint without burning your fingertips or lips.